Commercial Cleaning Resources for Coronavirus

 What is the Coronavirus?

-2019 Novel Coronavirus (2019-nCoV) is a virus (more specifically, a coronavirus) identified as the cause of an outbreak of respiratory illness first detected in Wuhan, China.
+2019 Novel Coronavirus (2019-nCoV or COVID-19) is a virus (more specifically, a coronavirus) identified as the cause of an outbreak of respiratory illness first detected in Wuhan, China.
 Early on, many of the patients in the outbreak in Wuhan, China reportedly had some link to a large seafood and animal market, suggesting animal-to-person spread.
 However, a growing number of patients reportedly have not had exposure to animal markets, indicating person-to-person spread is occurring.
 At this time, it’s unclear how easily or sustainably this virus is spreading between people.

 For more information about how it spreads and its symptoms, please visit BSCAI’s page on infectious disease and illness.

 While coronavirus is contagious, several cleaning products on the market help mitigate it.
 There are currently no tests measuring the efficacy of cleaning products against 2019-nCoV, but cleaning companies have a good idea of what products will work thanks to their past experiences with SARS-CoV and MERS-CoV (both of which are previously identified coronaviruses).
 This type of virus is easy to inactivate on non-porous surfaces.

 Coronavirus is typically spread through hand contact.
 Experts recommend disinfecting any and all surfaces that are touched.
 This includes doorknobs, all surfaces and light switches, to name a few.

 As for commercial cleaning products to fight coronavirus, experts recommend using an EPA-registered disinfectant that have an microbiocidal activity against pathogens.
 Each manufacturer has its own recommendations as to how long the product needs to come into contact with a surface to fully disinfect it.
 Most of these products are used on hard, non-porous surfaces.